andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
 - [charlesreid1-awesome](https://github.com/charlesreid1/charlesreid1-awesome) - An awesome list for all the awesome stuff I do. 🕶️.
-- [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
 - [Awesome-Reading-List](https://github.com/EanNewton/Awesome-Reading-List) - Collection of STEM articles and tidbits you can read over a lunch break.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.